campfireunion/docs/docs/1.0/creator-tools/tutorials/upgrading-your-characters-and-sets-to-unity-2019.md

 # Upgrading your characters and sets to Unity 2019

-With Flipside Studio making the jump to Unity 2019, that has an impact on a lot of characters and sets that our users have made.
+With Flipside making the jump to Unity 2019, that has an impact on a lot of characters and sets that our users have made.
 The good news is that most characters and sets will still work without updating, but there are a few areas where things can go wrong.

 ## Backwards compatibility